 Heading to the Greek island of Rhodes this year?
 Here’s a complete rundown on where to stay on Rhodes to help you choose: which part of the island to stay in, which town, resort or beach is for you, and the best beach hotels, whether you’re booking DIY accommodation or looking for a package vacation.

-This resort guide will cover:
+This is part of a Greek holiday resort guide series and will cover:

 - BEST LUXURY HOTELS: Lindos Blu, Casa Cook Rhodes, Boutique 5 Hotel and Spa